JavaScript/Node.js Application FAQ

 Important

-The archive must contain exactly one package.json file.
+It must contain exactly one package.json file.
 If there are multiple or none — the system won't be able to recognize the project as a Node.js application.

 How to choose a Node.js version